multirobot-use/mrta_heuristic_planner/README.md

 The three main source codes are:

 - [optimalTaskAllocator](src/optimalTaskAllocator.m): this script contains the complete MILP formulation.
 It receives a scenario encoded into two data structures, i.e., robots and tasks, and it returns the MILP solution array and its objective function value.
 - [heuristicTaskAllocator](src/heuristicTaskAllocator.m): this script contains several heuristic algorithms that can solve our MRTA problem, including the main heuristic version (number 9), a greedy version (number 12), a random version (number 6) and a pseudo-random version (number 4).
 It receives the scenario to be solved encoded into two data structures, and it returns the solution in the same data structures.
-It also returns information needed to repair the plan in case of robot dealays.
+It also returns information needed to repair the plan in case of robot delays.
 - [planRepair](src/planRepair.m): this script contains the plan repair algorithm to fix plans in case of robot delays if possible.
 It receives a plan solution contained in Robots and Tasks data structures, the synchronization and relays information, and the details about the amount and the location of the delay, and it returns the plan, fixed or not, using the same data structures as in the input, and a variable indicating whether the plan was repaired or not.

 Other useful scripts are:

 - [printSolution](scripts/printSolution.m): this script can be used to print scenario solutions solved with `optimalTaskAllocator`, `heuristicTaskAllocator` or `planRepair`.
 It uses a color code to represent displacement, waiting, and execution times (blue, yellow, and green, respectively).
 Consecutive fragments of the same task in the same robot can be joined into a single bar or not using an input flag.
 - [generateScenarios](scripts/generateScenarios.m): this script can be used to create a dataset of scenarios.
-Through the input variables, you can specify the amount of scenarios to generate, the number of robots they must contain, the number of tasks per scenario, the amount of different types of robots, and if the scenarios should be discretized or not.
+Through the input variables you can specify the amount of scenarios to generate, the number of robots they must contain, the number of tasks per scenario, the amount of different types of robots, and if the scenarios should be discretized or not.
+- [generatePlanRepairScenarios](scripts/generatePlanRepairScenarios.m): this script can be used to create a dataset of scenarios for testing the plan repair algorithm when the plan has been delayed.
+Through the input variables you can specify the amount of scenarios to generate, the number of robots they must contain, the number of tasks per scenario, and the durations for the delays.
 - [previewScenario](scripts/previewScenario.m): this script displays the input scenario using bars so you can visualize all relevant information regarding robots and tasks.
 - [scenario](scripts/scenario.m): this script can be used to load a hand-made scenario, to load a randomly generated scenario using its ID, or to randomly generate a single scenario with some specific constraints.